 Shinkansen is the best way to travel around Japan IMO since the JR rail pass makes it so worth it.
 But if you got time on your hands and REALLY want to save money, you can travel cheaply with night buses.
 My favorite company is Willer Express.
 You can get from Tokyo to Osaka for 4,320 yen!
 Their seats are comfortable, with little hoods for you to nap in peace.
 Get the last row seats for extra room!

 Fly with Vanilla/Peach Air

 For longer distance travel, check out two of Japan’s beloved budget airlines: Vanilla and Peach.
-I know right, sounds like a delicious milk shake to me.
+I know right, sounds like a delicious milkshake to me.
 For the real A+ students, sign up for the airlines’ email newsletters.
 They often send out flash deals!
 Fly from Tokyo to Sapporo for 4,500 yen?
 Yes please!

 Buy city day passes

 For daily transportation within cities, check out the available day passes.
-If you itinerary requires a lot of travel between sites, it might be worth it to go for an all-you-can-ride ticket for the day.
+If your itinerary requires a lot of travel between sites, it might be worth it to go for an all-you-can-ride ticket for the day.
 You can purchase these tickets at the machines or booths with staffs.
 A word of warning though that in cities like Tokyo, an all-you-can-ride subway ticket will not cover JR trains, though they look similar.
-For JR trains, again consider the JR Rail Pass!
+For JR trains, again consider the JR Rail Pass.

 Japan on a Budget – Accommodation